 After initially hitting big cities like New York City, coronavirus positivity rates are way down in most big cities.
 Residents in big cities tend to focus more on health and safety over the economy.
 Perhaps part of the reason is because big city residents have more work from home job opportunities.

-Conversely, smaller cities in the heartland are seeing coronavirus cases surge.
+Conversely, smaller cities in the heartland are seeing higher COVID-19 cases.
 This is mainly due to heartland states emphasizing more the importance of the economy versus safety.
+Further, heartland states have much lower vaccination rates than coastal states.

 Nobody should judge how people want to live their lives.
 But at the margin, due to higher coronavirus positivity rates, there will be less relocation and less capital chasing heartland real estate.
 In fact, there should be more people who migrate out of the heartland and to the coastal big cities.

 12) A return to power for Democrats.

 With Joe Biden winning the presidency, big city residents are feeling hopeful again.
 Residents in big cities largely vote Democrat.
 Key cities such as Detroit, Atlanta, Philadelphia, Atlanta, and Las Vegas were critical for Biden's re-election.

 Meanwhile, Kamala Harris is from the San Francisco Bay Area.
 Her rise to power should be a net positive for her home city.
 People tend to take care of their own.

-Are People Really Leaving Big Cities Faster Than Normal?
+Did People Really Leave Big Cities Faster Than Normal?

 The more people who leave San Francisco, the more I want to stay in San Francisco.
 Of course, there is an inflection point where if too many people leave, then the value of my San Francisco real estate might start suffering.